-The effectiveness of the silicate-rock based fertilizers relative to the reference fertilizer package, based on agronomic (RAE) and economic (REE) parameters, respectively, are shown in Tables 3 and 4.
-The trends of RAE and REE are similar, F-2 > F-1 > F-4 > F-0 > F3.
+The effectiveness of the silicate-rock based fertilizers relative to the reference fertilizer package, based on agronomic (RAE) and economic (REE) parameters, respectively are shown in Tables 3 and 4.
+The trends of RAE and REE are similar, which is F-2 > F-1 > F-4 > F-0 > F3.
 Based on those evaluations, the most effective fertilizer package for sugarcane is F-2 (NPK + LSRF applied through the soil).
 Adding LSRF to the basalt fertilizer (NPK) improved about 6% of sugarcane production or cash benefit of the farming.
-Thus, NPK + LSRF may be promoted as an appropriate fertilizer package to improve productivity as well as the profitability of the farming of sugarcane.
+Thus, the fertilizer package of NPK + LSRF may be promoted as an appropriate fertilizer package to improve productivity as well as the profitability of the farming sugarcane.

-The result of earlier research [24], applying a high rate of LSRF to sugarcane grown on the well-irrigated land with loamy textured soil, produced cane of about 184 t.ha- and the cane length was about 3.8 m.
-Compared to the cane production gained in this present research, the results of [24] was much higher.
-Meaning that there is a chance to improve cane production higher than 105 t.ha-, which may be by increasing the application rate of NPK + LSRF.
+Comparing to the result of earlier research [24] producing about 184 t.ha- of cane, the 6-% or 6-t.ha- improvement of cane production in this present research is relatively small.
 Thus, further research is required to be able to reach higher or maximum sugar production; and it may be focused on defining the optimum fertilizer type and application, plant variety, or/and water supply.